shaka-project/eme-encryption-scheme-polyfill/README.md

 The minified bundle (`dist/eme-encryption-scheme-polyfill.js`) is a standalone module compatible with the CommonJS and AMD module formats, and can also be directly included via a script tag.

-It is about 4.4kB uncompressed, and gzips to about 1.5kB.
+The v2.0.3 build is about 5.3kB uncompressed, and gzips to about 1.7kB.

 To avoid the possibility of extra user prompts, this will shim EME & MC so long as they exist, without checking support for `encryptionScheme` upfront.
 The